Suresh HP joins Sonata Software as Chief Delivery Officer

 Suresh is a seasoned professional with extensive experience in IT, spearheading Strategy, Planning, Budgeting, Business Operations, Global Delivery across Verticals and Technology Practices, Delivery Excellence and Security (CISO function)

-BANGALORE, India, April 5, 2023 /CNW/ -- Sonata Software, a leading Modernization and Digital Engineering company, has announced that Suresh HP has joined as Chief Delivery Officer.
+BANGALORE, India, April 5, 2023 /PRNewswire/ -- Sonata Software, a leading Modernization and Digital Engineering company, has announced that Suresh HP has joined as Chief Delivery Officer.

 In this role, he will spearhead Sonata's global delivery strategy, enablement, and excellence across all verticals and businesses.
 Suresh lives in Bangalore, India.